The difference between Foundry Bronze metal and cold cast Bronze Resin

 Whether you are thinking about making a purchase, or about commissioning a bespoke sculpture, it is helpful to know the difference between Foundry Bronze metal and cold cast Bronze Resin in advance.
 Both materials can be good choices for different reasons.

-Foundry Bronze is a metal alloy that is shaped using the traditional method of bronze casting, using the lost wax process – used by sculptors in ancient Greece.
+Foundry Bronze metal is a copper and tin alloy that is shaped using the traditional method of bronze casting, using the lost wax process – used by sculptors in ancient Greece.
 The bronze is melted at extremely high temperatures and then poured into a ceramic mould.

 The lost wax method of casting is a highly skilled, complex, time-consuming and labour intensive process.
 Not least because the bronze metal will shrink by up to 5% in the casting.
 The skill required in the casting, combined with the innate value of the bronze (which is made from copper and tin), gives rise to the comparatively high price of a bronze sculpture.

 Foundry Bronze sculpture lasts indefinitely and as the premier and most authentic sculptural material is often considered to be an investment.
 It is much harder to repair than cold cast bronze if it is damaged, but damage is much less likely due to its strength and durability.